 S 26º 31.abc E28º 02.ABC

-Before you move on to the final coordinates, please take a moment to remember this tragic accident that took place about 30 meters from where you are standing.
+Before you move on to the final coordinates, please take a moment to remember this tragic accident that took place not far from where you are now standing.

 d = fifth digit